Erykah Badu Teases New Music & Stops Show To Shout Out ASL Interpreter At Essence Fest

 At the end of the press room, as Badu was wrapping to go watch her friend Jill Scott perform, she thanked every journalist (mostly a room of Black folks) for our questions and took off the towering hat she was wearing to reveal her natural hair pulled up in small a high braid.
 It was another dose of realness you rarely see from artists in her position.

-I left the night feeling at once electrified and centered.
+I left the night feeling at once electrified and centred.
 That's the Erykah Badu effect.
 She wasn’t just performing at Essence Fest, she was guiding us through a neo‑soul revival, building a generational bridge.
-In one transcendent night, she honored her past, embraced her present, and invited us all into her future.
+In one transcendent night, she honoured her past, embraced her present, and invited us all into her future.

 AdvertisementADVERTISEMENT